Large file text editor

 You can also disable syntax highlighting for the active file only, which in the case of large files is only helpful if done very quickly after open, by selecting "No Highlighting" under "View -> View As (Highlighting File Type)" or, in UE v19.00/UES v13.00 and later, selecting "No Highlighting" in the status bar control (if the basic status bar configuration setting is not enabled).

-If you plan to make modifications to your large file after you open it, then it is a good idea to disable the LCI for the file.
+If you plan to make changes and edit your large file after you open it, it is a good idea to disable the LCI for the file.
 The LCI records saved and unsaved changes per line into memory.

-To disable the LCI, go to View -> Line Change Indicator (LCI).
+To disable the LCI, go to View -> Disable LCI for All Files.